mitre/heimdall_tools/README.md

 16. (opt) test via the installed gem
 17. git commit -a -s `<your_branch>`
 18. Open a PRs aginst the MITRE inspec_tools repo

+# Publishing a Release

+If you are a maintainer, it is very easy to cut a release of this gem:

+1. Click on "Releases" and there should be a draft pending.
+2. Make sure the Tag version and Release title match!
+3. Add any additional notes can be added in the Description box.
+4. Click "Publish release".
+5. Release notes will be posted and a new gem will be pushed to Rubygems & Github Packages with the version you specified on step 2.

 # Testing